kimduckhwan/RoboND-Rover-Project/writeup_template.md

 ### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---
+### Please look at ./code for the python files and jupyter notebook
+### Please look at ./output for the video recorded for automation movement and output of ipynb

 **The goals / steps of this project are the following:**